If you ask our attorneys, Varnum is…

 - Cultural events such as the Picnic Pops, Grand Rapids Festival of the Arts and touring Broadway musicals and concerts

-- Summer Associate-only social outings, allowing our classes to bond as a group
+- Summer Associate-only social outings, allowing the class to bond as a group

 - Golf outings

-These events allow professional and social relationship building with members of the firm to engender a collegial atmosphere which differentiates Varnum from other firms.
-The result is a truly unique career opportunity that fosters personal and professional growth.
+These events allow professional and social relationship building with members of the firm, exposing our Summer Associates to the collegial, mutually supportive atmosphere that differentiates Varnum from other firms.
+Working here is a truly unique career opportunity.

 Still have questions?
-Reach out to Katie Hoekstra, Director of Recruiting.
+Reach out to Katie Hoekstra, Director of Recruiting and Professional Development.